emacsway/emacsway/en/storm-orm.rst

 \- **Quickness**.
 ORM should be fast.
 ORM should to have `Identity Map`_ to prevent duplicated queries to DB if the object is already loaded to the memory.
-This is important when several isolated scopes are trying to load the same object to the own namespace.
+This is important for case when several isolated scopes are trying to load the same object to the own namespace.
 Also, I think, `Identity Map`_ should be configurable for different transaction isolation levels, for example, to prevent query to DB when object does not exist and transaction isolation level is "Serializable".

 \- **Simplicity**.
 ORM should not scare you from debugger, you have to understand what it does by browsing the source code.
-Any product sooner or later can be dead, or author can lose an interest in it, thus you should be able to support the product yourself.
+Any product sooner or later can be dead, or author can lose the interest in it, thus you should be able to support the product yourself.
-New developers of a team should be able to master the ORM quickly.
+New developers of the team should be able to master the ORM quickly.
-And the only source of truth about the code is the code itself.
+The single source of truth about the code is the code itself.
 Documentation and comments is good, but they are not always comprehensive and actual.
 And often the product should be adapted, extended for your requirements.
 Thus, simplicity is important.

 \- **Architecture**.
-Proper separation of levels of abstraction, adherence to the basic principles of architecture (such as `SOLID`_).
+Proper separation of abstraction layers, adherence to the basic principles of architecture (such as `SOLID`_).

 If you are not able to use some component of the ORM separately, for example SQLBuilder, then, probably, it would be better to use raw pattern DataMapper_ instead of the ORM.
 Well designed ORM allows you to use its components separately, such as `Query Object`_ (SQLBuilder), Connection, `DataMapper`_, `Identity Map`_, `Unit of Work`_, `Repository`_.